Surviving Your Kid's First Year as a Competitive Swimmer

 Proper Etiquette at Practices and Meets

 This one really got me last year.
-There are certain unwritten rules to practices and meets that you are more often than not going to figure out by mistake.
+There are certain unwritten rules in practices and meets that you are, more often than not, going to figure out by mistake.
 If you follow by example, you could very likely be grouping yourself and your child with the people who have no manners.
 At every meet you will see someone who is just plain rude.
 I find this to be truer during summer leagues when more neophytes are present.
 In the past year, I have been amazed more times than I can count by the behavior I have seen adults display at their child’s sporting events.
 Everyone is there to see their swimmer swim.
 Be respectful and try not to block another parent’s view.
-Let the shorter viewers get closer, if you are tall, you can see over them.
+Let the shorter viewers get closer; if you are tall, you can see over them.

 - Pack a cooler with healthy snacks and water.
 Sometimes venues have snack bars.
 These do not provide the type of high quality nutrition that a swimmer needs to perform at their best.

-- Set up your cooler/blanket and chairs with the rest of your team
+- Set up your cooler/blanket and chairs with the rest of your team.

-- Have your child check in with the coach
+- Have your child check in with the coach.

 - Keep track of what race is swimming.
 This is easier if you are with the more experienced parents on your team.